MicrosoftDocs/power-automate-docs/articles/process-mining-azure-templates.md

   - enduser
 ---

-# Azure templates for use with the process mining capability
+# Azure templates for process mining

 Easily onboard your data for process mining with a template designed to work with the process mining capability.
 Templates help you start mining your processes for insights with just a few selections.
 You'll avoid the data identification and manipulation that's required with traditional process mining tools.
 [Azure DevOps (work tracking)](#azure-devops-work-tracking-template), [Azure DevOps (pipelines)](#azure-devops-pipelines-template), [Logic Apps (standard plan)](#logic-apps-standard-plan-template), [Logic Apps (consumption plan)](#logic-apps-consumption-plan-template), and [Durable Functions](#durable-functions-template) templates provide insights that help you identify opportunities and optimize your development processes.